miracle-wm-org/miracle-wm/README.md

-# miracle
-**miracle** is a _Mir_-based wayland desktop environment inspired by modern IDEs like CLion.
-The window manager intends to provide a typical tiling window management experience (akin to i3 or sway).
-The shell itself focuses on extendability for power users while at the same time having an accessible user interface.
-While window managers like i3 and sway are simple and easy-to-use, I find that there's a niche missing for programmers who want an out-of-the-box solution to an ergonomic but heavy-hitter desktop environment.

 **WARNING**: This project is very much a work in progress.
 I have provided a rough roadmap in the timeline section.
 Use at your own risk.

+# miracle
+**miracle** is a _Mir_-based, Wayland desktop environment inspired by modern IDEs.
+The window manager intends to provide a typical tiling window management experience (akin to i3 or sway).
+The shell focuses on usability for programmers by being extendable and providing a JetBrains-inspried interface.
+While window managers like i3 and sway are simple but barebones, miracle will provide a heavier out-of-the-box-solution that is geared towards making the life of the average programmer happy and productive.
+If you like the lightweight nature of other IDEs, then this one might not be for you.
+But if you want your desktop environment to provide a host of useful facilities at your fingertips, then look no futher!

+While **miracle** intends to be a full desktop environment, the tiling window management facilities will always be provided as a standalone option so that you might use your own shell if you like.

 # Building
 ```